River Terrace Medallions Telling the History of

 Medallion 8: Planned Unit Development 1937

-This medallion depicts the early development of River Terrace: its rowhouses and street grid, as well as the transportation arteries that connect the community to downtown Washington, DC.
-Designed by prominent DC architect George Santmyers and built in 1937 on 65 acres of undeveloped land, River Terrace was originally restricted to whites only.
-Most units were designed to sell for less than $5,000 each, and the community was advertised as conveniently located "eight minutes from downtown Washington, with street cars and buses close at hand."
+This medallion depicts the early development of River Terrace: its rowhouses and street grid, as well as the transportation arteries that connect the community to downtown Washington, D.C.
+Designed by prominent D.C. architect George Santmyers and built in 1937 on 65 acres of undeveloped land, River Terrace was originally restricted to white occupancy.
+Most houses were designed to sell for less than $5,000 each, and the community was advertised as conveniently located “eight minutes from downtown Washington, with street cars and buses close at hand.”
 The River Terrace Shopping Center opened in 1940.

 Medallion 9: Worship in River Terrace 1947+

 The choir members singing with outstretched hands depicted on this medallion symbolize the important role churches have played in the life of River Terrace.

 In 1947, River Terrace Episcopal Church congregants held their first service at their new building in River Terrace, at Anacostia Avenue and Clay Street.

 Varick Memorial African Methodist Episcopal Zion Church took over the building in 1972.
 Twelve years later, Varick AME Zion congregants opened their brand-new church building at the same location, and they continued to serve the community in 2019.